molecula/documentation/Cloud/cloud-data-ingestion/_posts/2022-03-31-confluent-cloud-tutorial.md

 ---

-title: Streaming from Confluent Cloud
+title: Cloud ingestion - Streaming from Confluent Cloud

 ---

  **⚠ WARNING:** This page contains information that only applies to FeatureBase Cloud.
 Additionally, this page represents a work in progress that is subject to frequent changes.

 For the purpose of this walkthrough it is assumed that a Kafka cluster is deployed and an existing Kafka topic is already being written to.